AchyuthaBharadwaj/AchyuthaBharadwaj.github.io/_posts/2018-05-22-goodie-hack.md

  <img src="{{ site.url }}{{ site.baseurl }}/assets/images/goodiehack/goodie-hack-3.JPG" alt="hackathon award"/>

-I was interviewed after the hackathon was concluded about my motivation for Volunteering and how my experience was.
+After the hackathon concluded, I was interviewed about my motivation for Volunteering and how my experience was.
 This was posted on #GoodieNation 's instagram page.

 Finally, I had a great time and a sense of pride and contentment of Giving back to the community.
 It was an awesome experience. #groupselfietime